-- The opinion; - A summary of the work that supports the opinion; and - A statement on conformance with the Global Internal Audit Standards (UK Public Sector), CIPFA's Code of Practice for the Governance of Internal Audit in UK Local Government and the results of the quality assurance and improvement programme.
+- The opinion; - A summary of the work that supports the opinion; and - A statement on conformance with the Public Sector Internal Audit Standards and the results of the quality assurance and improvement programme.

-11 Monitoring Progress
+11 Standard 2500 - Monitoring Progress

 The Director of Internal Audit will establish and maintain a follow-up process to monitor that management actions have been effectively implemented or that senior management has accepted the risk of not taking action.
-This will be operated to support the organisation in ensuring the implementation of actions, and reporting progress to the Audit Committee.
+This will be operated to support the organisation in ensuring the implementation of actions, and reporting progress to the Accounts & Audit Committee.

-12 Communicating the Acceptance of Risks
+12 Standard 2600 - Communicating the Acceptance of Risks

 When the Director of Internal Audit believes that senior management has accepted a level of residual risk that may be unacceptable to the organisation, the Director of Internal Audit will discuss the matter with senior management.
-If the decision regarding residual risk is not resolved, the Director of Internal Audit will report the matter to the Audit Committee for resolution.
+If the decision regarding residual risk is not resolved, the Director of Internal Audit will report the matter to the Accounts & Audit Committee for resolution.